nasa/cumulus/docs/faqs.md

   Answer: The following options are available for assistance:

 * Cumulus: File a bug
-* AWS: You can create a case in the [AWS Support Center](https://console.aws.amazon.com/support/home), accessible via your AWS Console when logged in via CloudTamer.
+* AWS: You can create a case in the [AWS Support Center](https://console.aws.amazon.com/support/home), accessible via your AWS Console.

 </details>